okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/main/index.md

 The high-level overview of validating an access token looks like this:

 - Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
-- Decode the access token, which is in JSON Web Token format
+- Decode the access token, which is in JSON Web Token (JWT) format
 - Verify the signature used to sign the access token
 - Verify the claims found inside the access token